ceteongvanness/eventdemo/Azure Site Recovery/README.md

 * Physical Windows and Linux machines
   You can replicate physical machines running either Windows or Linux to a secondary site or to Azure.

-`:white_check_mark:Are you considering using Azure Site Recovery?
+`:heavy_check_mark:Are you considering using Azure Site Recovery?

 For more information, you can see: